cran/ggfacto/README.md

 ## Personnalize plots

-Step-by-step functions can be used to create a database with all the necessary data, modify it, then use it to draw the plot :
+Step-by-step functions can be used to create a database with all the necessary data, modify it, then use it to draw the plot:

 ``` r
 library(dplyr)